A Dynamic Stochastic Block Model for Multidimensional Networks: FTAs and trade networks

-In order to apply the DSBMM to the FTAs--Trade flows multi--layer in (\ref{eq:lay1}) and (\ref{eq:lay2}), we assume that $Q^{(\ell)}$ is known.
-Based on \citet{magerman2020pecking}, a core--periphery structure is a parsimonious representation of the trade flow network.
-Thus, it can be described by two communities: a core, that is a subset of highly connected nodes and a periphery, the rest of nodes that are more densely linked to the core than to the other nodes in the periphery.
+Regarding the trade flows, based on \citet{magerman2020pecking}, a core--periphery structure is a parsimonious two-community representation of the network: a core, that is, a subset of highly connected nodes, and a periphery, the rest of the nodes that are more densely linked to the core than to the other nodes in the periphery.
 This can be interpreted using a pecking order scheme, firms in each country export following a destination list ordered according to market size and lower trade costs.
-Hence, countries with less productive firms (periphery) are only able to trade with the top of the list, while the countries with more productive firms (core) can trade with large and smaller markets and/or less and more costly destination.
-Regarding the FTAs layer, four communities are considered, and the results for another choice is summarized in Figure \ref{fig:Gbcaus_app0}.
+Hence, countries with less productive firms (periphery) are only able to trade with the top of the list, while countries with more productive firms (core) can trade with large and smaller markets and/or less and more costly destinations.
+In order to verify the core--periphery structure, we assume $Q^{(1)}=2$.
+Regarding the FTAs layer, the literature provides little information on the number of communities.
+In this paper, following previous findings in \citet{barigozzi2011identifying}, we select four communities in the second layer, i.e., $Q^{(2)}=4$.
+Some robustness checks are then considered assuming $Q^{(1)}=Q^{(2)}=2$ and $Q^{(1)}=Q^{(2)}=4$ (see Figure \ref{fig:Gbcaus_app0} and \ref{fig:Gbcaus_app2} in the Supplementary Material).